 But having this timeline gives you something to point to in your media outreach.

 Social media is another excellent tool.
 Behind-the-scenes videos could be good content for YouTube.

-Keep in mind that you don’t want to waste anyone’s time with this (including your own), so make sure it makes sense before you try and execute on it.
+Keep in mind that you don’t want to waste anyone’s time with this (including your own), so make sure it makes sense before you try and execute it.

 If your personality doesn’t come through on video then it might not be the best way to go.
 A video showcasing your day-to-day in the making of this game should be funny and compelling.

-But if you have a swanky space and your team has a lot of fun talking to each other, talking about the game, and talking about what they do, you could give video a shot!
+But if you have a swanky space and your team has a lot of fun talking to each other, talking about the game, and talking about what they do, you could give the video a shot!

 Twitter and Instagram are two other ways to generate some buzz.
 The thing is, if you don’t have any followers, nobody is going to see your content.

 So what do you do?
-Well, a possible solution is to get thousands more followers.
+Well, a possible solution is to get thousands of more followers.
 This can be a challenge.

 Think about the people you follower on twitter.
 Why do you follow them?
 Have they made a cool game?
 Do they know what they are talking about?

 Do they have good tips and insights about the world of game design and development?
 Do they just make hilarious content?